daniil-lebedev/QuizApplication/ReadMe.md

 4. Push to the branch: `git push origin feature/your-feature`.
 5. Submit a pull request.

-## License
+## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](licesne.md) file for details.